-Luther Campbell, leader of hip hop group of 2 Live Crew, right, holds a copy of a federal judge's order ruling his best-selling album obscene, outside of the federal courthouse in Fort Lauderdale, Fla., June 6, 1990.
+Luther Campbell, leader of hip hop group of 2 Live Crew, right, holds a copy of a federal judge's order ruling his best-selling album to be obscene, outside of the federal courthouse in Fort Lauderdale, Fla., June 6, 1990.
 The judge said the album, "As Nasty As They Wanna Be", "is an appeal to dirty thoughts...not to the intellect and the mind."
 Bruce Rogow, Campbell's attorney is at left.
+A circuit court later said the album wasn't obscene.
 (AP Photo/Bill Cooke, used with permission from The Associated Press.)

 The Florida-based “party rap” group 2 Live Crew holds the distinction of releasing the first sound recording to be declared obscene.

 Police told stores selling 2 Live Crew album would result in arrest

 The 1989 album As Nasty As They Wanna Be was released with an “Explicit Lyrics” advisory sticker, but was nonetheless investigated by the Broward County (Florida) Sheriff’s Office beginning in February 1990.
 The resulting case made it all the way to the Supreme Court.

 After obtaining a copy of the recording and transcribing its lyrics, Deputy Sheriff Mark Wichner prepared an affidavit requesting that Broward County Court find probable cause for obscenity.
 In March, Judge Mel Grossman issued such an order.
 Wichner copied the order and visited three retail stores in a jacket marked “Broward County Sheriff” and with his badge in plain view, warning “as a matter of courtesy” that future sales would result in arrest.
 Other officers visited between 15 and 20 other stores.

 District court said album was obscene, police actions constituted prior restraint